 Content is insights!
 Expressed in myriad forms and styles, it is information that makes readers feel, think and change their lives.
-Latest advances in AI such as Natural Language Generation (NLG) have enabled companies to automate routing content generation/automation tasks.
+Latest advances in AI such as generative AI, Natural Language Processing (NLP) and Natural Language Generation (NLG) have enabled companies to automate routing content generation/automation tasks.
 We explained all related terms and technology:

 What is content automation?